 The Carol A. Moore Scholarship recognizes women currently working in higher education who are successful in their roles, who intend to engage in professional development or academic pursuits in order to further their career and work toward the mission of VWHE.
 VWHE is pleased to offer one $1,000 scholarship in support of this mission.

-Applications for the 2019 scholarship were due to the VWHE Carol A. Moore Scholarship Committee by November 30, 2018.
-The successful candidate will be notified by December 21, 2018.
-The scholarship must be used during calendar year 2019.
+Applications for the 2020 scholarship are due to the VWHE Carol A. Moore Scholarship Committee by November 30, 2019.
+The successful candidate will be notified by December 21, 2019.
+The scholarship must be used during calendar year 2020.

 Past Scholarship Recipients

 2018 Anne Connor, Interim Dean of Student Life, Goddard College

 2017 Gina Sherriff, Associate Professor, from Norwich University

 2016 Naila Baloch, Associate Chaplain, from Middlebury College

 2015 Ellen Wood, Associated Professor, from Landmark College

 2014 Rommy Fuller, Professor and Program Director of Education, from Green Mountain College